 As we head into fall, knitters start dreaming about that perfect sweater.
 One hot trend in knitting looks to the cool climes of Iceland.
 Craftsy knitters have already discovered how beautiful and expressive these sweaters can be:

-Check out these amazing knitting projects from the Craftsy community (be sure to [heart] and leave a comment for the projects you really love.
-It's good karma!):
+Check out these amazing knitting projects from the Craftsy community (be sure to [heart] and leave a comment on the projects you really love.
+It’s good karma!)